hoangNguyen210/Fall-Detection-Research-1/README.md

 ## Acknowledgements
 - This project was also a part of my Seminar subject at university.
-- This project was inspired by 2 of my teachers at HCMUS : Thao.
+- This project was inspired by 2 of my teachers at HCMUS: Thao.
 V Ha and Binh Nguyen et. al
-- My **main responsibilites** in this project was implementing code, visualizating and writting paper.
+- My main responsibilities in this project were implementing code, visualization, and writing a paper.
-- Our teacher helped me correct writting mistakes and submitted the paper.
+- Our teacher helped me correct my writing mistakes and submitted the paper.

 ## Project Status